BIOL5503 Assessing fauna biodiversity in managed landscapes

 - 6 points

-- Typically this unit is assessed in the following ways: (1) pre-field work theory is tested with an interview and a test; (2) field work diary; and (3) data analysis and report to NGO.
+- Indicative assessments in this unit are as follows: (1) oral presentation; (2) field work diary; and (3) client report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Advisable prior study:

 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).

 Participation in this unit will incur the following incidental fee(s):Field trips (estimated cost - Upto $900).